 James Parker began flintknapping in 1977 because he was interested in the arrowheads he was finding in fields near his house.
-At this time, there were two books that covered flintknapping and they both were concerned with the use of old world tools.
+At this time, there were only two books that covered flintknapping and they both were concerned with the use of old world tools.
 These books were: Cro-Magnon Man (F. Clark Howell, 1973), which was a part of the Time-Life Emergence of Man Series, and Early Man (F. Clark Howell, 1965), part of the Life Nature Series.
 These books showcased two famous French flintknappers Jacquex Tixier and Francios Bordes.
 The information that we have today concerning flintknapping was not readily available making these two books incredible resources to James’ flintknapping studies.
 It was still two years before Dr. Errett Callahan would publish The Basics of Biface Knapping in The Eastern Fluted Tradition and ten years before James would meet Dr. Callahan and begin flintknapping in the Callahan style.

 Dr. Errett Callahan is one of the Grandfathers of Primitive Technology.
 In addition to being a master flintknapper, he has been building and shooting bows most of his life.
 Errett has built many primitive houses and attempted most types of primitive technology in the field.
 He has conducted landmark primitive living experiments such as the Pamunkey Project and Old Rag, where Errett and his students practiced primitive technology in the field.
 He has knapped every grade of material, using traditional methods.
 He is currently writing the definitive work on Danish daggers.
 Errett founded the Society of Primitive Technology and was a past president.
 The Society of Primitive Technology exists to encourage communication among teachers, students, and practitioners of early skills and methods.
 Another goal was to re-discover the lost processes and re-teach traditional skills.
 Callahan’s belief in his method helped James see the need for high standards in the areas of technique, authenticity, and quality of his work.